Cocos Islands Wedding Traditions

 Silat Performances

 Traditional silat at Cocos weddings includes ceremonial movements symbolizing protection of the couple, performed by young men from both families.
 Demonstrations occur during processions between venues and as entertainment during Makan Beradab.
 Costumes feature black attire with colored sashes representing different styles.
-Modern performances (post-2020) incorporate choreographed group displays with music synchronization, attracting younger audience participation.
+Modern performances incorporate choreographed group displays with music synchronization, attracting younger audience participation.

 How much does a traditional Cocos Islands wedding cost?

-A traditional Cocos Islands wedding costs between AUD 5,000-15,000 (USD 3,300-10,000), significantly less than mainland Australian weddings averaging AUD 30,000.
-The largest expenses include Makan Beradabmah-KAHN ber-ah-DAHB feasts (AUD 2,000-5,000) serving 300+ guests with local seafood and satesah-TAY, Bersandingber-SAHN-ding ceremony decorations (AUD 1,000-3,000), and reciprocal gift exchanges (AUD 500-2,000).
-Costs vary between Home Island’s elaborate celebrations reaching AUD 15,000 and West Island’s simplified versions around AUD 8,000.
-Lower-income families (60% of population) rely on community contributions and gift exchange systems, effectively reducing out-of-pocket expenses by 30-40%.
-Modern adaptations including technology for livestreaming (AUD 200-500) have added new cost categories since 2020. ### How long do Cocos Islands wedding celebrations last?
+A traditional Cocos Islands wedding typically costs significantly less than mainland Australian weddings.
+The largest expenses include Makan Beradab feasts serving 300+ guests with local seafood and sate, Bersanding ceremony decorations, and reciprocal gift exchanges.
+Costs vary between Home Island’s elaborate celebrations and West Island’s simplified versions.
+Lower-income families rely on community contributions and gift exchange systems, effectively reducing out-of-pocket expenses substantially.

 Who typically attends a Cocos Islands wedding?